whatap/java-grok/README.md

-# Grok
+# Java Grok

-Java Grok is simple API that allows you to easily parse logs and other files (single line).
+Java Grok is a powerful API that allows you to easily parse logs and other files (single line).
 With Java Grok, you can turn unstructured log and event data into structured data (JSON).

+## ✨ Features

+- **🚀 High Performance**: Built with caching and memory optimization
+- **📦 Enum-based Pattern Management**: 18+ categorized pattern types with 400+ patterns
+- **🔍 Advanced Pattern Search**: Find patterns across multiple types and categories
+- **📊 Pattern Statistics**: Get comprehensive insights about available patterns
+- **🏷️ Type-safe Pattern Access**: Enum-based approach for better IDE support
+- **🔄 Backward Compatibility**: Drop-in replacement for io.krakens:java-grok

 -----------------------

 ### What can I use Grok for?
+* **Log Processing**: Parse Apache, Nginx, MongoDB, PostgreSQL, and more log formats
+* **Pattern Discovery**: Search and explore 400+ built-in patterns across 18 categories
+* **JSON Conversion**: Transform unstructured text into structured JSON data
-* reporting errors and other patterns from logs and processes
+* **Error Reporting**: Extract specific patterns from logs and processes
-* parsing complex text output and converting it to json for external processing
-* apply 'write-once use-everywhere' to regular expressions
+* **Regular Expression Management**: Apply 'write-once use-everywhere' to regex patterns
-* automatically providing patterns for unknown text inputs (logs you want patterns generated for future matching)

 ### Maven repository